yclas/guides/docs/Yclas-self-hosted-installation-how-to-update.md

- - The 3.1.0 version requires **PHP 7.x** as minimal version.
+ - The 3.1.0 version requires **PHP 7.x** as a minimal version.
  - Make sure that you have a **PHP 7** before updating.
 You can ask your hosting provider for it.
 This is necessary because you need to have a decent updated version of **PHP** installed for your hosting.

-We don't take fault for fail updates and we can't assist you in fixing any occuring issues during that time.
-If you are not certain how to do the updates we offer an [update service](https://selfhosted.yclas.com/support/installation-or-update.html) for $150 if you have a version 2.x or latest.
-Please, contact us before getting the update service, [contact us](https://yclas.com/contact/).

 ### Automatic Update